ovh/docs/pages/platform/private-registry/configure-oidc-provider-authentication/guide.en-au.md

 > [!primary]
 >
-> Generate again the users credentials through the OVHcloud Control Panel, the APIv6 or Terraform and log you with this new local credentials.
+> You can generate again the users credentials via the OVHcloud Control Panel, the APIv6 or Terraform and log in with these new local credentials.

 ## Go further

 To have an overview of OVHcloud Managed Private Registry service, read the [OVHcloud Managed Private Registry documentation](/products/public-cloud-containers-orchestration-managed-private-registry).

+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-au/professional-services/) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.

 Join our community of users on <https://community.ovh.com/en/>.